 Reverse 9-1-1 Sign-Up

 On the banks of the upper Hudson, where the river cuts through solid rock to create the palisades, is the Village of Corinth.
 The river and its falls drew the first settlers to the area in the late 1700's.
 A few years later they were harnessed to power a saw and grist mill.

 By the 1870's the Hudson River Pulp and Paper Company was creating paper from pulp and rags, a revolutionary production method.
 The mill was eventually purchased by International Paper Company; one of twenty brought together to form the paper industry giant.
 The mill, along with other businesses, made the area into a thriving community and in 1886 the Village of Corinth was founded.

 Over the years two fire companies (now combined into one) continue to safeguard the village.

 Several churches give a spiritual foundation to the community and the Corinth Central School provides an educational base for its youth.
 The foothills of the Adirondacks create a stunning backdrop to this village on the Hudson.

 |Village Tax Bills|

-In order to mitigate the spread of the COVID-19 virus all Village owned buildings will be closed to the public from 12:00 noon, March 19th and reopening on April 30th following guidance from the Governor's Office.
+In order to mitigate the spread of the COVID-19 virus Village Hall remains closed to the public until June 1, 2020.
 In case of water/sewer emergencies please call the DPW at 518-654-2373.
-The Village Hall will be staffed intermittently to process water/sewer payments and perform other administrative tasks.
+The Village Hall will be staffed intermittently and appointments for in-person services, such as handicap parking permits, can be arranged by calling 518-654-2012.
+If we are not available to take your call, please leave a message and your call will be returned.
 Building Inspector Neil Hepner can be reached on his cell phone 518-361-7332.
 Garbage pick-up issues should be directed to Casella dispatch 518-480-2532.
-Water/sewer payments can be mailed or placed in the drop box by the Village Hall front entrance.
-The deadline to submit payments has been extended to April 30th.

 Dennis Morreale, Mayor